dpmin7/IFTA/README.md

 ### ADRs

 The linked ADRs below record the main architecture decisions regarding the proposed design, including their context and rationale.
+Each ADR may include links to relevant experiments from [technical-experiment repository](https://github.com/dpmin7/technical-experiment) that supports the architectural decision.

 - ADR 001 - [Use VBO method](ADRs/ADR001-maintain-multiple-copies-of-data.md)
 - ADR 002 - [Use ping/echo tactic](ADRs/ADR002-ping-echo.md)